 Television.
 Not something I spend a lot of time with, but the whole family has enjoyed the third season of Lego Masters (I’m team Sarah and Fleur—those zombie cheerleaders, that dream art house).
 My vote for favourite show of the year, however, is Creamerie from Aotearoa/New Zealand, set in a near future dystopia in which men have been wiped out by a virus.
 Dark and funny.

 Food.
 We had a ‘healthy’ versus unhealthy brownie taste challenge.
-I think these black bean brownies are the winners, but they were eaten too quickly to be sure.
+I think the black bean brownies werethe winners, but they were eaten too quickly to be sure.
 We will have to try again.